roy105703007/roy105703007/README.md

 <h1 align="center">Hi 👋, I'm Roy</h1>
 <h3 align="center">I'm a blockchain developer with a focus on smart contracts, diving into the field since 2017.
-My experience spans mobile app and backend development, highlighted by winning awards from Polygon at EthGlobal Tokyo and Ethereum Foundation at EthTaipei."
+My experience spans mobile app and backend development, highlighted by winning awards from Polygon at EthGlobal Tokyo and Ethereum Foundation at EthTaipei.

 </h3>